 Located at 312 College Avenue, FSAP provides confidential counseling and consultation services to benefits eligible Cornell employees and their partners.
+For more information, contact the office at 607-255-2673.

 Colleague Network Groups (CNGs)

 The university sponsors a number of CNGs.
 There is one for LGBT employees, among other identity groups.
 For more information, contact Cassandre Joseph at 607-255-3976.